Made In Cookware Review

 The Made In Starter Set (as we know) comes to $529 for 6 pieces, whereas Caraway comes to $395 for their Cookware Set which contains 4 pieces.

-So, Made In is more expensive, but you get more from their cookware set than Caraway.
+So, while Made In may look more expensive, I realized that you actually get more from their cookware set than Caraway, thus the average price per pan is lower.
 Plus, Made In includes a cleaning wax in their set for proper care of your pans.

 All in all, these brands know what they are doing when it comes to quality cookware that is non-toxic and ergonomic in the kitchen.